 Kids usually are in danger of choking, if they play with small toys or food items like whole almonds.
 Make sure you divide the food into bite sized portions to avoid choking.
 Be careful while giving your child grapes, candies, carrots, nuts and popcorn to eat, as it can also cause choking.
 Depending on the age of your child, never serve more than two to three pieces on their plate at a time.
-Make sure you keep buttons, coins, earrings, pins or marbles out of reach from your kids as these can also trigger a choking hazard.
+Make sure you keep buttons, coins, sharp objects, earrings, pins, or marbles out of reach from your kids as these can also trigger choking hazards.

 7. Set a Smoke Alarm At Home

 Install a smoke alarm at home and check whether it is working fine every now and then.
 Teach your kids about the fire alarm, its beep sound and have a fire escape plan ready when the alarm goes off.
 When there is a leakage of carbon monoxide gas which has no odor or color, it can be fatal to your kids.
 Your water heaters, furnaces, fire places, etc., can trigger this gas.
 Installing a detector would assure you that your home is safe.